 By unplugging from the digital world, you’ll be able to direct your thoughts toward other things, like your surroundings, your social interactions, and your mental response to external events.

-When facing a tough situation, we often escape by watching stuff online, scrolling down social media feeds, or playing video games.
+When facing a challenging situation, we often escape by watching stuff online, scrolling down social media feeds, or playing video games.

 Why not try to respond to negativity by exploring your inner state?